-On March 26, 2020, the Company acquired FBI / DEA - El Paso for which it paid, as partial consideration, 870,730 common units.
+On March 26, 2020, we acquired FBI / DEA - El Paso for which we paid, as partial consideration, 870,730 common units.
 The issuance of the common units was effected in reliance upon an exemption from registration provided by Section 4(a)(2) under the Securities Act.
-In connection with this acquisition, the Company entered into a tax protection agreement, under which it agreed to indemnify the contributors for any taxes incurred as a result of a taxable sale of such property for a period of four years.
-The Company also agreed in the tax protection agreement with the contributors to use the "traditional method" of making allocation under Section 704(c) of the Internal Revenue Code of 1986, as amended, for the four-year period.
+In connection with this acquisition, we entered into a tax protection agreement, under which we agreed to indemnify the contributors for any taxes incurred as a result of a taxable sale of such property for a period of four years.
+We also agreed in the tax protection agreement with the contributors to use the "traditional method" of making allocation under Section 704(c) of the Internal Revenue Code of 1986, as amended, for the four-year period.